-- 10.17 Mr and Mrs Everett, at Castle House, have expressed their intention that their section of the Folly should remain available for local people and be left as a controlled wilderness in order to allow the flora and fauna to flourish. - 10.18 Railtrack have been formally approached to add their land to the Folly, either by management agreement, lease or transfer of the freehold.
-Unfortunately they insist that it will be some years before they are able to consider this request in any detail. - 10.19 The resident in Larks Rise who fenced off part of the Folly has now moved.
-There is still a shed on the land and is still looks to be part of a garden.
+10.17 Mr and Mrs Everett, at Castle House, have expressed their intention that their section of the Folly should remain available for local people and be left as a controlled wilderness in order to allow the flora and fauna to flourish.

+10.18 Railtrack have been formally approached to add their land to the Folly, either by management agreement, lease or transfer of the freehold.
+Unfortunately, they insist that it will be some years before they are able to consider this request in any detail.

+10.19 The residents in Larks Rise who encroached onto the Folly with garden and shed have desisted and removed the shed.